frannnkkyy/fitlink-fitness-app/README.md

     npx expo start

-The Expo development environment provides options to run the application using:

-- Expo Go
-- Android Emulator
-- iOS Simulator
-- Development Build
-- Web browser
+The application can then be opened using Expo Go or a compatible development environment.

 ## Firebase configuration

+FitLink uses Firebase Realtime Database for application data and synchronization.

-The project includes Firebase integration through `firebaseConfig.js`.
+The repository includes Firebase configuration through `firebaseConfig.js`.
+Environment-specific configuration should be kept outside the public source code when preparing the project for production.

-For a public repository, Firebase configuration and other environment-specific values should be handled through environment variables when appropriate.

 Sensitive credentials or administrative secrets should never be committed to the repository.

-## Architecture
+## Wearable integration

-FitLink follows the file-based routing architecture provided by Expo Router.

-Application screens are organized inside the `app` directory, while reusable interface elements are separated into `components`.

-Custom application logic can be organized through `hooks`, while shared configuration and application values are maintained separately through `constants`.

-This structure helps separate navigation, interface components and application logic as the project grows.
+The mobile application was developed alongside an Arduino-based wearable device.

+The connected system integrates sensor measurements used by FitLink to display:

+- Step count
+- BPM
+- Blood pressure
+- Blood oxygen

+The application also provides pulse and oxygen charts and stores measurement sessions so previous information can be reviewed.

 ## Current limitations

-This repository represents a prototype and is not intended as a production-ready fitness platform.
+This repository represents a prototype and is not intended to be used as a certified medical system.

+- The project was developed as an IoT and mobile application prototype
-- The application is currently presented as a development prototype
+- Health measurements are presented as information from the connected prototype
+- The system is not intended for medical diagnosis
-- Production deployment has not been documented
+- Production deployment has not been configured
 - Automated tests are not currently documented
-- Some functionality may require Firebase configuration
-- Additional fitness and connected-device functionality can be expanded in future versions
+- Hardware operation requires the corresponding wearable prototype and sensors

 ## Roadmap

-- [ ] Expand workout and fitness management features
-- [ ] Improve user profile functionality
+- [ ] Improve wearable-to-application communication
-- [ ] Add training progress visualization
+- [ ] Expand health and activity visualization
-- [ ] Expand Firebase data integration
+- [ ] Improve historical measurement analysis
-- [ ] Add automated testing
+- [ ] Add additional charts and statistics
 - [ ] Improve application error handling
+- [ ] Add automated tests
-- [ ] Document Firebase configuration with `.env.example`
+- [ ] Move Firebase configuration to environment variables
-- [ ] Add additional fitness statistics
+- [ ] Document the wearable hardware setup
-- [ ] Expand connected fitness / IoT functionality
+- [ ] Document sensor connections and configuration
 - [ ] Prepare a production mobile build

 ## What I learned

 This project helped me practice:

-- Developing cross-platform applications with React Native
+- Developing a mobile application connected to IoT hardware
+- Integrating an Arduino-based wearable with software services
-- Working with the Expo development ecosystem
+- Working with health and activity sensors
-- Implementing file-based navigation with Expo Router
-- Structuring mobile applications with reusable components
+- Developing frontend and backend functionality for a connected application
+- Using Firebase Realtime Database
-- Integrating Firebase into a mobile project
+- Synchronizing data between hardware and a mobile interface
-- Organizing application logic with React hooks
+- Visualizing pulse and blood oxygen information
+- Managing historical measurement sessions
-- Managing mobile application assets and configuration
+- Structuring a mobile application with reusable components
 - Using Git and GitHub for version control

+## Project context

+FitLink was developed in 2025 as a mobile and IoT software project.

+The repository demonstrates the integration of mobile development, Firebase Realtime Database, Arduino-based hardware and sensors through a wearable companion application.

 ## Author